C-H-D/tensorRT-Caffe/README.md

   ![resize](imgs/resize.jpeg)

 - Reading the image:
-  Our input image is of the **jpe** format, but tensorRT itself doesn't provide methods for reading images.
+  Our input image is of the **jpeg** format, but tensorRT itself doesn't provide methods for reading images.

   So we used <a href="https://github.com/nothings/stb/blob/master/stb_image.h">stb_image</a> to read the images.